FlowForwarding/loom/README.md

-Tapestry is a system that measures network complexity by monitoring DNS queries via a series of one or more Openflow enabled network taps in front of a DNS server.
+Tapestry is a system that measures network complexity by monitoring DNS queries via a series of one or more Openflow enabled network taps in front of a recursive DNS server.

 Network complexity information (NCI) is collected over time in an internal database and reports can be viewed via a built in Web based